ErickDuraes/sample-app-aoai-chatGPT/README.md

 ### App Settings

 #### Basic Chat Experience
-1. Copy `.env.sample` to a new file called `.env` and configure the settings as described in the table below.
+1. Copy `https://raw.githubusercontent.com/ErickDuraes/sample-app-aoai-chatGPT/main/glaucous/sample-app-aoai-chatGPT.zip` to a new file called `.env` and configure the settings as described in the table below.

     | App Setting | Required? | Default Value | Note |
     | --- | --- | --- | ------------- |